JapaneseGrass/ParkRangerTools/README.md

 - `pip` (only required to install optional test dependencies)
 - macOS, Linux, or Windows capable of running Python 3.9+

-No third-party runtime libraries are required; the standard library powers both backend services and the web layer.
+The only runtime dependency is `openpyxl`, used to assemble the Excel export;
+everything else is handled with the Python standard library.

 ### Setup